hackbinghamton/DataScienceWorkshop/DataEngineering/SQLBeginner.md

-# Introduction to SQL
+# Beginner SQL
 ## Overview
 ### What You'll Learn

 In this section you'll learn:
-* Database and Database Management Systems
+* What Database and Database Management Systems are
-* What is SQL?
+* What SQL is
-* SQL Uses and Applications
+* Uses and Applications of SQL
-* Resources
-* Syntax
+* SQL Syntax
-* Commenting
-* SQL Statements
+* Basic SQL Statements
   * SELECT
   * SELECT DISTINCT
   * WHERE